chadxzs/linkerd-workshop-2022-01-13/README.md

     * built on top of mTLS (same as Linkerd in general)
     * enforced at pod level (important for zero trust)
     * will be able to capture L7 semantics in 2.12+
+    * NetworkPolicy is still better for things like UDP traffic
 * AuthorizationPolicy is the first possibility using Linkerd to "shoot yourself in the foot"
 * Mechanics: